ProspektsMarch22/memory-game/readme.md

 Select a first tile, and then a second one.
 If they match, they're then removed from the game, and a positive score is added.

 ###### In future versions, features and the look of it will be refined.
-This is a in-progress project
+This is an in-progress project

 ###### This project is based in Ania Kubow's "Learn Javascript by building games" video.
 All the images used are hers.